microsoft/language-server-protocol/_specifications/specification-3-15.md

  */
 export namespace InitializeError {
 	/**
-	 * If the protocol version provided by the client can't be handled by the server.
+	 * If the protocol version provided by the client can't be handled by
+	 * the server.
-	 * @deprecated This initialize error got replaced by client capabilities.
-There is
+	 * @deprecated This initialize error was replaced by client capabilities.
-	 * no version handshake in version 3.0x
+	 * There is no version handshake in version 3.0x
 	 */
 	export const unknownProtocolVersion: number = 1;
 }